I'm sooo not good at torturing so i outsource it to stalin

 The old man was a professional.
 He didn't flinch as I turned.
 He just stood there, his hunting rifle's muzzle hovering an inch from my face.
 I looked past it, refraining from stepping back, and got my first good look at him.

 I had my expectations.
 I was braced for a face barely held together by scar tissues, even exposing bones.
-The first thing I noticed, however, were the eyes.
+But the first thing I noticed, however, were the eyes.
 They were sharp and unnervingly intense, the kind you only see in an animal turning away from domestication or a man from sanity.
 Then my gaze traveled downward, taking in the rest of the ruin.

-He moved then, but only to pull the mask attached to his hat down over his distorted features.
+He moved then, only to pull the mask attached to his hat down over his distorted features.
 He stared at me, and for a fleeting moment, there was a flicker of confusion in his eyes.
 It vanished as quickly as it came, replaced by a slow, resigned shake of his head, as if he was reminding himself of a simple, impossible truth.

 He gestured with the rifle, not at me, but at the uniform I was wearing.
 Of course.
 He wouldn't want his carefully preserved relics stained with fresh blood.
 He wanted me to take it off.
 A request I had no intention of obliging at the moment.